jboss-container-images/jboss-eap-8-openshift-image/examples/eap/legacy-s2i-source-build/README.md

 * `org.jboss.eap:wildfly-ee-galleon-pack`
 * `org.jboss.eap.cloud:eap-cloud-galleon-pack`

-NB, the feature-packs are retrieved from the latest EAP8 channel: `org.jboss.eap.channels:eap-8.0-beta`
+NB, the versions of the feature-packs are retrieved from the latest EAP8 channel: `org.jboss.eap.channels:eap-8.0-beta`

 ## Galleon layers